resovepant8/General-Grants-Program/new.md

 To invoke the Mint contract, the client-side runs a CreateMintTx algorithm, which takes as input the raze account `pk` and the amount of native token `amt` as inputs.
 The output of the CreateMintTx algorithm is a ciphertext `cp_1` encrypted under the public key `pk` If the raze account `pk` is already attached with a ciphertext `cp_0`, the newly created ciphertext will be homomorphically added to the existing ciphertext to increase the encrypted amount.
 The updated ciphertext will be formed as `cp_1*cp_0`.
 Otherwise, the new ciphertext will be attached to the raze account.
 The native token will be stored in the mint contract.

-To invoke the transfer contract, the client-side runs a CreateTransferTx algorithm, which takes as inputs the raze account secret key `sk`, and the amount of transferred token `amt`, the public keys of sender `pk_s`, receiver `pk_r` and the public keys of the anonymity set `pk_a}`.
+To invoke the transfer contract, the client-side runs a CreateTransferTx algorithm, which takes as inputs the raze account secret key `sk`, and the amount of transferred token `amt`, the public keys of sender `pk_s`, receiver `pk_r` and the public keys of the anonymity set `{pk_a}`.
 The output of the CreateTransferTx algorithm is a zero-knowledge proof that the prover knows one of the secret keys of the aforementioned public key set, the payment consistency proof, and range proof.
 The statement of this zkp is
 <p align="center">
   <img src="https://raw.githubusercontent.com/huaihuaisz/General-Grants-Program/master/src/image3.png" alt="" width="60%"/>
 </p>